 OPTIONAL.
 The scope of the access request as described by Section 3.3.
-The requested scope MUST be equal or lesser than the scope originally granted by the resource owner, and if omitted is treated as equal to the scope originally granted by the resource owner.
+The requested scope MUST NOT include any scope not originally granted by the resource owner, and if omitted is treated as equal to the scope originally granted by the resource owner.

 Because refresh tokens are typically long-lasting credentials used to request additional access tokens, the refresh token is bound to the client it was issued.
-If the client type is confidential or was issued client credentials (or assigned other authentication requirements), the client MUST authenticate with the authorization server as described in Section 3.2.1.
+If the client type is confidential or the client was issued client credentials (or assigned other authentication requirements), the client MUST authenticate with the authorization server as described in Section 3.2.1.